rieck/siggi/README.md

 Note that leading zeros are dropped.

-## Output Format
+## Feature Hashing

 Siggie implements feature hashing as proposed by Weinberger et al.
 (ICML 2009).
-Instead of mapping the bags of subgraphs to feature vectors, each subgraph is represented by a hash value and the resulting hash values are mapped to a vector space.
-Let's look at a simple example using a 3-bit hash function.
+Instead of directly mapping the bags of subgraphs to feature vectors, each subgraph is represented by a hash value and the resulting hash values are mapped to a vector space.
+This mapping is done by simply using the hash value as an index.
+Let's look at an example using a 3-bit hash function.

         # Bag           # Hash values      # Feature Vector
         A --> B:  2     A --> B = 001      000:  0 *
         B --> B:  1     B --> B = 101      001:  2
-        B --> C:  2     B --> C = 011      010:  1
+        B --> C:  2     B --> C = 111      010:  1
-        C --> A:  1     C --> A = 010      011:  2
+        C --> A:  1     C --> A = 010      011:  0 *
                                            100:  0 *
                                            101:  1
                                            110:  0 *
-                                           111:  0 *
+                                           111:  2

-The bag of subgraphs is mapped to a vector space with 2^3 dimensions.
-Note that dimensions marked with a `*` are usually not saved and the resulting output only contains non-zero dimensions.
+In this example, the bag of subgraphs is mapped to a vector space with 2^3 dimensions indexed by the hash function.
+Note that dimensions marked with a `*` are not saved and the resulting output only contains non-zero dimensions.

 The command-line option `-b` can be used to specify the number of bits for the hash functions.
 There is a trade-off: if the number of bits is large, the vector space is huge with few to no collisions; if the number of bits is low, the vector space is small with potentially many collisions.
+Let's look at the example again using a 2-bit hash
+function:

+        # Bag           # Hash values      # Feature Vector
+        A --> B:  2     A --> B = 01       00:  0
+        B --> B:  1     B --> B = 01       01:  3   <-- (2 + 1)
+        B --> C:  2     B --> C = 11       10:  1
+        C --> A:  1     C --> A = 10       11:  2

-Siggie implements a simple technique form the paper by Weinberger to et al. to alleviate the impact of collisions.
+The first two subgraphs collide on the dimension `01` due to the small hash size.
+Siggie implements a simple technique form the paper by Weinberger to et al. to slightly alleviate this problem.
 One bit of the hash value is used to assign a sign to the values stored in the corresponding dimension.
-If we pick the previous example and use the last bit for this sign, we get the following feature vector
+For example, we can use the omitted third bit to create a signed mapping as follows

         # Bag           # Hash values      # Feature Vector
-        A --> B:  2     A --> B = 001      000:  +0
+        A --> B:  2     A --> B = 0|01     00:  +0
-        B --> B:  1     B --> B = 101      001:  -2
+        B --> B:  1     B --> B = 1|01     01:  +1  <-- (2 - 1)
-        B --> C:  2     B --> C = 011      010:  +1
+        B --> C:  2     B --> C = 0|11     10:  +1
-        C --> A:  1     C --> A = 010      011:  -2
+        C --> A:  1     C --> A = 0|10     11:  -2
-                                           100:  +0
-                                           101:  -1
-                                           110:  +0
-                                           111:  -0

-On average collisions cancel out in this signed representation and we thus get rid of large values due to collisions.
+On average collisions cancel out in this signed representation and we get rid of large values due to collisions.
 Nonetheless, our representation degrades the more subgraphs collide.

+## Output Format

+Siggie uses the LibSVM format for storing the sparse feature vectors.
+The output takes the following form, where each line corresponds to one feature vector:

+     <label> <dim>:<val> <dim>:<val> ...

+The `label` is derived from the name of the corresponding graph file (see Input format).
+The following pairs `dim:val` each represent one dimension and the corresponding value.

 ## Running Siggie